Keystone Ski Resort is THE place for family skiing in Colorado. I knew that.

 Best and Worst Things about Spring Skiing at Keystone Ski Resort

 Advice from insiders was to go in April.
 Was it a good choice to go in April?
-The answer is yes, and no. Read on for what we found.
+The answer is yes!
+But there were some things that were a little different because we were visiting in the spring.
 Although you might find different conditions, this will at least give you an idea of some questions to ask before you spend your time and money flying out to Denver for a spring ski vacation.

 You can never predict the weather and no matter when you plan your ski trip, you are at the mercy of Mother Nature.
 The Tuesday before we arrived in Keystone CO they had a powder day in April.

-Two days later we skied and it was crunchy in a couple places but pretty good.
+Two days later, we skied and the ski trails were crunchy in a couple places but pretty good.
 On Saturday, our last day, we ran into more slush at the bottom of the mountain.
 But then, they were expecting snow that evening and another powder day.

 The Scenic Sleigh Ride (or wagon ride) is a special family evening and one of the most popular activities at Keystone Colorado ski resort for a reason.
 Book early, no matter what time of year you go.

-That said, Labonte Smokehouse BBQ is really more our style anyway.
+That said, Labonte’s Cabin BBQ restaurant is really more our style anyway.
 At the suggestion of the server, we split the signature bowl, half mashed potatoes, half mac and cheese all topped with delicious BBQ.
 Afterwards, we pulled up a beach chair and watched people ski down the mountain.
 It was very relaxing.
 So relaxing we both fell asleep.
 It was a perfect break on the mountain.

 For the past several years, the Mountain Guest Services (at Summit House) has received granola bars to give out to skiers.
 If they are running low, you may have to ask for them.
 By the time we arrived, they were out completely.